 From time to time the Compensation Committee adopts special targeted incentive plans for key executives.
 These plans provide a one-time special incentive opportunity based on the achievement of special quantifiable operating objectives.
-In 1992 the Committee adopted special incentive programs for Messrs.
+In 1994 the Committee adopted special incentive programs for Messrs.
 Ryan and Smith.
-In each case, a special incentive was earned at the end of 1994, as shown under the column headed "LTIP Payouts" in the Summary Compensation Table on page 13, based on the attainment of financial goals specified in these plans relating to average annual operating income for Post-Newsweek Stations and Newsweek, respectively.
-In 1994, the Committee adopted new special incentive programs for Messrs.
-Ryan and Smith, as well as special incentive programs for three other key executives of other divisions of the Company.
+In each case, a special incentive may be earned at the end of 1997, based on the attainment of financial goals specified in these plans relating to average annual operating income for Post-Newsweek Stations and Newsweek, respectively.
 No incentives will be paid if the financial goals are not met.